Spiritual Meaning of Seeing Auras in a Dream: Discover Insights

 What is the biblical meaning of seeing auras in a dream?

-Biblically, glowing light around a person signals divine presence, favor, or spiritual authority.
+Biblically, glowing light around a person signals divine presence, favour, or spiritual authority.
 Scripture describes Moses' face radiating light after encountering God and Jesus shining brilliantly at the Transfiguration.
 A dream aura in this tradition often points to God's protection or a call to spiritual discernment.

 What is the Islamic meaning of seeing auras in a dream?